DV

 What is the difference between SOXL and TQQQ?

-SOXL (Direxion Daily Semiconductor Bull 3X Shares) tracks ICE Semiconductor with a leverage strategy, while TQQQ (ProShares UltraPro QQQ) tracks Nasdaq-100 Index with a leverage approach.
+SOXL (Direxion Daily Semiconductor Bull 3X Shares) tracks ICE Semiconductor with a leverage approach, while TQQQ (ProShares UltraPro QQQ) tracks Nasdaq-100 Index with a leverage approach.
 They are issued by Direxion and ProShares respectively.

 Can I hold both SOXL and TQQQ?